About Me, the writer

 Real science deserves the respect we all have for it.
 Think of what Pfizer accomplished with its vaccine, but let us not forget the nonsense that experts monotonously proclaimed about Covid.
 It was the same in my field.
 “Evidence based medicine” is nonsense. (see my article on this site, “The Myth of Scientific Psychiatry”) Yet this doesn’t stop propagandist from claiming otherwise.
 The trap in the recent mindset about psychiatry is that waving science as a banner, its virtues can act like a smokescreen.
 The language, the prestige, the seeming logic of science can be so distracting that science’s core value is overshadowed, absolute clarity about what is known and not known.
 The theme of many of my articles is that, considering how much we still don’t understand, our steps forward should be tentative, investigative, not closed off by the chilling effects of authority.

 On the other hand I guess I somehow do believe that expertise exists.
 (My wife laughed out loud when she read what follows) Please go to SimonSobo.com to read the praise my articles have received.
 Scott Peck (The Road Less Traveled) called one of my articles the best thing he had ever read in psychiatry.
 Regarding that article, Lauren Slater (Prozac Diaries) told me that she had everyone read it at the clinic where she worked.
 She talked about doing a published interview of me, but didn’t follow through, a not infrequent occurrence for her.
 I recently contacted her asking if she could help me get my fiction published.
 She said she still remembers how wonderful my articles were.
 “I am sitting on a gold mine.”
-She now is claiming she is going to edit a book bringing my articles together.
-She makes many undelivered promises.
-Anyway, I am interested in getting my fiction out there
+Regarding my continual complaining about not getting recognition she wrote. “ I am genuinely happy for you that you found all those positive comments on your website and that they brought you at least some solace and some of the affirmation you have been seeking and that you absolutely deserve.
+I can’t say I’m surprised because I have read many of your papers over the years and unlike most professional papers they are written with uncommon clarity and a rigorous logic.
+They remind me of the works of Erik Kandel, not in their subject matter but in their commitment to clarity and their willingness to challenge the status quo in all the best ways.
+I would love nothing more than to help you amass them into a collection.
+That claim that she is going to edit a book bringing my articles together is too reminiscent of her earlier undelivered promises.
+Anyway, although that would be nice I am most interested in getting my fiction out there

 After reading one of my articles on the subject Professor Bruce Charlton in England, at the time, editor of the iconoclastic journal Medical Hypothesis, had me write an editorial, attacking psychiatry’s “diagnosis” fetish,( placing patients in “one of 6 or 7 categories which presumably then explains everything.)
 Samuel Timimi included a contrarian chapter by me in his book Rethinking ADHD.
 I should also add my idol at the time, Pauline Kael “loved” a movie review I sent her.
 She sent me a postcard to call her immediately.
 The next evening we were shmoozing in her apartment on Central Park West, arguing about every movie we had liked and not liked.